Get Out of the House and Enjoy Our (Dreary) City

 5. Get Rained On Somewhere Else

 Nothing helps you re-charge like getting out of Dodge.
 Fill up your weekends with a couple trips to somewhere just outside of Portland to get a change in scenery.
 Bend is only three and a half hours away.
-Yes, you might have to drive through snow on Mt.
-Hood to get there, but you can grab a drink (if you’re a passenger!) at Crux and dinner in their backyard full of food carts.
+Or take a weekend getaway to Hood River, just an hour from Portland.

 Staying warm – despite the rain and cold – the Portland way to beat cabin fever!